borntofrappe/borntofrappe/README.md

 ### glob

-Instead of placing the documents the `routes` folder the files are separated in a dedicated location, `src/log`, with the goal of having the kit inject the content as needed.
+Instead of placing the documents the `routes` folder the files are separated in a dedicated folder, `src/log`, with the goal of having the kit inject the content as needed.

-In `routes/log/index.svelte` consider markdown documents with `import.meta.glob`, a feature made available [by Vite](https://vitejs.dev/guide/features.html#glob-import).
+In `routes/log/index.svelte` consider markdown documents with `import.meta.glob`, [a Vite feature](https://vitejs.dev/guide/features.html#glob-import).

 ```js
 const log = import.meta.glob('/src/log/*.md');